shlegelal/go-debugger-sandbox/README.md

 - **sharedRace.go**

-  Two goroutines work with the same "double-parted" data causing a data race.
+  Two goroutines work with the same "two-parted" data causing a data race.

   _**Go**_ detects this at runtime.